Whether you love or hate your job, quitting it isn’t easy. Figuring out how to quit a job can be really challenging.

 Even with your letter in hand, you can’t drop it on your boss’s desk and run.
 You still need to announce your departure live and in person.
 This might not be a comfortable conversation, but it’s an important one nonetheless.

 First, ask your boss for a word during a calm time when he or she isn’t likely to be busy, up against a deadline, or interrupted.
 You can try to write a script, but these conversations usually go best when the dialogue is organic.
 Just keep your tone positive, professional, and purposeful so that you leave with grace and secure a strong recommendation from your employer if needed.

 Make sure that you wrap up loose ends before you leave.
 Finish any projects you’re currently responsible for managing, train a colleague to fill your shoes, or record your best practices for the person who will take your place.
 Be mindful not just of your own emotions and goals, but of the needs and feelings of your team at work as well.

 When it’s finally time to leave for good, say goodbye to colleagues through a note, email, or in-person when possible.
 Give them a way to stay in touch so that it doesn’t feel like you’re burning one bridge in a hurry to hop to another.

 With these tips in mind, you can exit gracefully from any position, even when tensions are high.
 Even if you don’t want to extend these courtesies, it will help you in the long run.
 It’s never a good idea to create bad blood that could come back to haunt you in the future.
+Knowing how to quit a job properly is the first step to finding your next one.
 Every positive recommendation you can secure or memory you can leave behind is another stepping stone to success.

 Don’t wait to get out of debt!
 Read this: A Complete, Step-By-Step Guide to Get Out of Debt.